A 7-year-old girl visits you in the clinic because her mum has noticed she has started developing breasts. She asks you – is this normal?

-Gonadotropin-independent precocious puberty (GIPP) occurs when excessive secretion of oestrogen or androgens bypass the hypothalamus and cause an inappropriate activation of puberty.
-Development may not follow typical progression and may be appropriate to the patient’s gender (isosexual) or inappropriate (contrasexual).
-Serum gonadotropins are suppressed and LH does not respond to GnRH challenges.
+Gonadotropin-independent precocious puberty (GIPP) occurs when the excessive secretion of oestrogen or androgens bypasses the hypothalamus and causes inappropriate activation of puberty.
+Development may not follow the typical progression and may be appropriate to the patient’s gender (isosexual) or inappropriate (contrasexual).
+Serum gonadotropins are suppressed, and LH does not respond to GnRH challenges.

-Exogenous sources include ovarian cysts, Leydig cell tumours hCG-secreting germ cell, testotoxicosis, McCune-Albright syndrome, untreated congenital adrenal hyperplasia, virilzing adrenal tumours, adrenal cancers and exogenous sex steroid use.
+Exogenous sources include ovarian cysts, Leydig cell tumours, hCG-secreting germ cells, testotoxicosis, McCune-Albright syndrome, untreated congenital adrenal hyperplasia, virilizing adrenal tumours, adrenal cancers and exogenous sex steroid use.
 Investigations are used as indicated, including serum testosterone, estradiol, LH, FSH, cortisol, DHEA, DHEAS, 17-hydroxyprogesterone, CT scan, MRI, ultrasound and genetic testing.

 Incomplete precocious puberty can also occur, defined as isolated premature thelarche in girls and isolated premature adrenarche in boys.
 These are variants of normal puberty but should be monitored in case they progress to precocious puberty.

-Intervention focuses on preserving the child’s adult height and alleviating psychosocial stresses, while preventing progression of secondary sex characteristics in the short term.
+Interventions focus on preserving the child’s adult height and alleviating psychosocial stresses while preventing the progression of secondary sex characteristics in the short term.
 Benefit from treatment should be estimated according to their age, rate of maturation and predicted height (based on height, height velocity and bone age), as not all children need treatment.
-These variables should be monitored regularly, with pubertal growth and development monitored every 3-6 months, and bone age radiographs every 6-12 month.
+These variables should be monitored regularly, with pubertal growth and development monitored every 3-6 months and bone age radiographs every 6-12 months.

-Slow clinical progression indicates conservative treatment, whereas young age and rapid clinical progression indicates rapid intervention.
+Slow clinical progression indicates conservative treatment, whereas young age and rapid clinical progression indicate rapid intervention.

-Treatment for GIPP does not involve GnRH agonists, but is instead centred around treating any underlying pathology.
+Treatment for GIPP does not involve GnRH agonists but is instead centred around treating any underlying pathology.
 Management for inadequately controlled CAH should be optimized.
-Surgery for tumors of the testes, ovaries and adrenals should be considered.
+Surgery for tumours of the testes, ovaries and adrenals should be considered.
 Exogenous drugs should be identified and discontinued.
-Patients with McCune-Albrjght syndrome or testotoxicosis require pharmacotherapy to inhibit gonadal steroid synthesis, such as ketoconazole, cyproterone, aromatase inhibitors or anti-androgens.
+Patients with McCune-Albright syndrome or testotoxicosis require pharmacotherapy to inhibit gonadal steroid synthesis, such as ketoconazole, cyproterone, aromatase inhibitors or anti-androgens.